 Abstract

-scalating atmospheric carbon dioxide from anthropogenic activities, notably fossil fuel combustion, deforestation, and industrial processes, represents a significant global challenge, impacting climate, ecosystem, and human health.
-CO2 is a prominent component found in the flue gas.
+Escalating atmospheric carbon dioxide from anthropogenic activities, notably fossil fuel combustion, deforestation, and industrial processes, represents a significant global challenge, impacting climate, ecosystems, and human health.
+CO2 is a prominent component found in flue gas.
 Autotrophic organisms like cyanobacteria sequester CO2 to produce value-added products.
-Farnesene is a terpenoid with a wide range of applications in various sectors like cosmetics, biofuel, pesticide/insecticide and lubes.
+Farnesene is a terpenoid with a wide range of applications in various sectors like cosmetics, biofuel, pesticides/insecticides and lubes.
 Recently, we have demonstrated the highest farnesene productivity from genetically engineered Synechococcus elongatus UTEX 2973 when grown in 5% CO2.
 The lab-scale results show promising prospects for the commercial viability of the process utilizing CO2.
 Therefore, in the present study, a techno-economic analysis of the process was conducted with calculated capital expenses (CapEx), operating expenses (OpEx), minimum farnesene selling price (MFSP), net present value (NPV), internal rate of return (IRR), and payback period time.
 The estimated CapEx for the plant amounts to $28.16 million (MM), encompassing equipment, installation and other costs.
 Considering both fixed and variable operating costs, the total annual OpEx is projected to be $30.75 MM.
 The key cost drivers of the MFSP were determined by single-point sensitivity analysis.
-The study identified the farnesene productivity and cost of electricity, isopropyl myristate and inducer, majorly influencing the MFSP.
-NPV of $12.87 MM was calculated for the plant with an IRR of 12%.
-Moreover, a life cycle assessment of the conceptual process is assessed, indicating that the process is carbon neutral.
+The study identified that farnesene productivity and the cost of electricity, isopropyl myristate and the inducer, mainly influence the MFSP.
+A NPV of $12.87 MM was calculated for the plant with an IRR of 12%.
+Moreover, a life cycle assessment of the conceptual process is conducted, indicating that the process is carbon neutral.
 The study provides future insight into the commercialization of sustainable farnesene production by cyanobacteria.

 Please wait while we load your content...